rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.isSignalThresholdChangeEnabled"></a>
 ## *isSignalThresholdChangeEnabled [<sup>method</sup>](#head.Methods)*

 Returns whether `onWifiSignalThresholdChanged` event is enabled or not.

+### Events

+  No Events.

 ### Parameters